 Carrog Station, our present terminus, is set in the picturesque village of Carrog with its 17th century Dee Bridge, river and mountain vistas and traditional pub, The Grouse Inn.
 Meticulously rebuilt by volunteers as it was in the 1950s here you will find a place where time has stood still.
 The quaint tearoom serves a variety of snacks and is open on all running days.

-It is hoped the 2 ½ mile extension of the line to the town of Corwen will be completed by the end of 2014.
+The line has now been extended into the town of Corwen.
 This picturesque market town sits at the foot of the Berwyn Mountains at the western end of the Dee Valley.
 The railway is now fundraising for a newly built station building along with a run around loop (phase two of the project) Please see Corwen Extension pages for more information.